Mario & Wario: Gameplay

-Development
+Development and release

 Controls for Mario & Wario were changed from the Super Scope to the Super Famicom Mouse during development.

 Mario & Wario was designed by Pokémon creator Satoshi Tajiri and developed by Game Freak.
 The developer's co-founder Junichi Masuda was the game's music composer and one of its programmers.
 According to Masuda, an early version of the game involved catching monsters by shooting out a net using the Super Scope.
 However, the team had difficulty getting the peripheral to recognize the tops and bottoms of television screens, most of which were generally small at the time.
 Control was then switched to the Super Famicom Mouse.

 The game was released for the Super Famicom in Japan on August 27, 1993.
+It is one of only two games on the system that require the mouse for play, alongside Mario Paint.
+The game received its first re-release and first western release on October 9, 2025, via the Nintendo Classics service.

 Reception and legacy

 In the Japanese magazine Famitsu, the four reviewers all found the game to be a variation of Lemmings (1991).
 Two reviewers commented on the difficulty with one finding it well balanced, another finding it grew hectic a few levels in, and a third stating it was relatively easy as there was not much the player could do with the fairy.
 One reviewer found the game had well thought level design, another commented that they wish the entire game play area was displayed on the screen following the first few areas.
 Two reviewers disliked the controls, describing it as frustrating and they had to double-click too many times.
 One reviewer found it a must play for fans of the action puzzle games, another said it did not give them the "pleasant form of mental exhaustion" that similar works in the past had such as Lemmings or Lode Runner (1983).

 Jon Thompson of Allgame praised the colorful graphics and calling the gameplay "entertaining, being fast-paced enough to keep you constantly busy, without resorting to being fast and nearly impossible more than a couple of times".

 Mario & Wario was referenced in other Nintendo games.
 The Game Boy role-playing game Pokémon Red and Blue, also developed by Game Freak, alludes to the game: checking the Super NES belonging to a non-playable character displays the message "A game with MARIO wearing a bucket on his head!"
 This reference returns in Pokémon FireRed and LeafGreen.
 The bucket used to obscure Mario's vision appears as a collectible item in Kirby Super Star and as a trophy in Super Smash Bros.
 Melee.